makerdao/mips/MIP10/mip10.md

 MIP10c7 subproposals must use the template located at **[MIP10c7-Subproposal-Template.md](MIP10c7-Subproposal-Template.md)**.

-1. The Oracle Team(s) complete the following technical deliverables:
+1. The Oracle Team completes the following technical deliverables:
     - Update price querying tool(s) to implement the Data Model for the Oracle.
     - Update the Oracle client(s) to integrate the latest version of the price querying tool(s) and implement technical changes to utilize the new Data Model.
-2. An Oracle Team publishes the [MIP10c7-Subproposal-Template.md](MIP10c7-Subproposal-Template.md) in the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.
+2. The Oracle Team publishes the [MIP10c7-Subproposal-Template.md](MIP10c7-Subproposal-Template.md) in the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.
 3. Feedback is incorporated into the [MIP10c7-Subproposal-Template](MIP10c7-Subproposal-Template.md) with changes logged in the changelog section.
 Changes are reflected both in the Forum thread as well as in the MIPS Github repo.
 4. The Oracle Team submits a Polling Vote to the Governance Portal.
-5. If the Polling Vote passes, the Oracle Team(s) gives 30 day notice to any customers whitelisted on the Oracle that the Oracle Data Model is changing.
+5. If the Polling Vote passes, the Oracle Team gives 30 day notice to any customers whitelisted on the Oracle that the Oracle Data Model is changing.
     - Notice is sent to each customer via the email provided in MIP10c9.
-6. After the 30-day period has elapsed, the Oracle Team(s) notify the Feeds to update their Oracle clients
+6. After the 30-day period has elapsed, the Oracle Team notifies the Feeds to update their Oracle clients
     - Alert sent out on the official Feeds Keybase channels
     - Timeline: 1 week to deploy
     - Feeds who do not deploy within the given timeline are given a warning.
-Given enough warnings, governance may opt to remove the Feed through MIP10c15.
+Given enough warnings, governance may opt to remove the Feed through MIP10c16.
-7. The Oracle Team(s) update [MIP10c8](MIP10c8-Subproposal-Template) to update the Data Model and submit a PR to the MIPS Github repo.
+7. The Oracle Team updates [MIP10c8](MIP10c8-Subproposal-Template) to update the Data Model and submits a PR to the MIPS Github repo.
-8. The Oracle Team(s) update [MIP10c5](MIP10c5-Subproposal-Template) to update the Active Oracle record with the updated Data Model and submit a PR to the MIPS Github repo.
+8. The Oracle Team updates [MIP10c5](MIP10c5-Subproposal-Template) to update the Active Oracle record with the updated Data Model and submits a PR to the MIPS Github repo.

 ---